Why TV and Games Compromise Academics & Values

 Certainly they aren't physically addicting, you must mean kids just love them?

 Very sophisticated testing is done on games to insure that they are physically addictive.
-They're designed to stimulate the user's adrenalin and other neurotransmitters.
-Your body is bathed in chemicals as soon as you sit down to enjoy them.
+They're designed to stimulate the user's adrenalin and other neurotransmitters, including the dopamine reward system.
+Your body is bathed in chemicals as soon as you sit down to enjoy them, or even when you think about them.
 That's physical addiction.
-Often, people crave time in front of their computers with a physical craving akin to a food craving.
+Often, people crave time in front of their computers with a physical craving akin to a craving for sweets, salt, or even drugs.
 So typically, kids' usage of games increases as they get older and they're in front of computers for homework.

 I have heard that kids can develop carpal tunnel.